trovu/trovu/Namespaces.md

 Every shortcut belongs to exactly one namespace.
 Namespaces allow the same keyword to be used for different shortcuts – according to the user's language, location or personal setup.
+This comes in handy for dictionaries:

+- `en tree` shall look up the English translation for "tree" – but into which language?

+Thanks to namespaces, we can have the keyword `en` both

+- in the French language namespace `fr`,
+- as also in the German language namespace `de`

+Depending on the language in your settings and thus the namespaces you use, the right dictionary will be picked.

-For instance, while all other users use the keyword `g` for Google, you might use it for something else – with your user namespace.
+But even more: You can also override shortcuts: For instance, while all other users use the keyword `g` for Google, you might use it for something else – with your user namespace.

 ## Namespace types